-Trump Attacks BMW: Germany Responds to Tariff Threat
+Trump Attacks BMW: Germany Responds To Tariff Threat

-President-elect of the United States Donald Trump in an interview with Germany’s tabloid newspaper Bild Zeitung criticized BMW for its plans to build a new plant in Mexico.
-Calling BMW’s planned investment in Mexico rather than US ‘a waste of time and money’, Mr Trump threatened to impose a 35 percent border tax if BMW decides to go ahead with its production plans.
+President-elect of the United States Donald Trump, in an interview with Germany’s tabloid newspaper, Bild Zeitung, criticized BMW for its plans to build a new plant in Mexico.
+Calling BMW’s planned investment in Mexico rather than U.S. “a waste of time and money,” Mr. Trump threatened to impose a 35 percent border tax if BMW decides to go ahead with its production plans.
 He continued to blast Germany’s auto industry as being unfair to the United States in the stated interview.

-‘When you walk down Fifth Avenue, everybody has a Mercedes-Benz parked in front of his house, how many Chevrolets do you see in Germany?
+“When you walk down Fifth Avenue, everybody has a Mercedes-Benz parked in front of his house, how many Chevrolets do you see in Germany?
 Not many, maybe none, you don’t see anything at all over there.
-It’s a one-way street.’ – Donald Trump
+It’s a one-way street.”

-Trump raised this question to highlight what he believes to be an ‘unfair and unbalanced trade’ in the auto business.
+Trump raised this question to highlight what he believes to be an “unfair and unbalanced trade” in the auto business.

 will only get higher.
 Car companies and others, if they want to do business in our country, have to start making things here again.
 WIN!